jwcarr/eyekit/README.md

 ### The TextBlock object

 A `TextBlock` can represent a word, sentence, or passage of text.
 When you create a `TextBlock` object, it is necessary to specify the pixel position of the top-left corner, the font, and the font size.
-Optionally, you can also specify the line spacing (1 for single line spacing, 2 for double line spacing, etc.).
 Let's begin by creating a `TextBlock` representing a single sentence:

 ```python
 >>> sentence = 'The quick brown fox [jump]{stem_1}[ed]{suffix_1} over the lazy dog.'